jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 We don't require deep knowledge of the industry standards to get started, just common developer skillsets.
 * Polyglot Language Support: Enabling the use of many different programming languages.
 The focus here is to ensure by major capability area a programming language is supported.

-# Practical Implementation: Partnering Organization
-To support ANY developed artifcats the Red Hat Healthcare team has created a fictious company named Care Delivery Corporation US (CADuCeUS).
-Care Delivery Corp.
-US is intended to be a multi-faceted healthcare organization with businesses and needs across all healthcare markets.
-By doing this the team can assist in delivering healthcare centric solutions to the market that will be applicable.

-Healthcare Facilities:  MCTN
-Sending Application:    MMS (Main Medical Software) Custom Application:     myEHR

 # Platform: Connected Health / iDAAS
 As part of the general vision for healthcare, the Red Hat healthcare team established a extensible platform, Connected Health/iDAAS (Intelligent Data As A Service).
 Connected Health/iDAAS overall objective is to simplify data integration and interoperability needs.
 By establishing a platform initally this enabled the team to focus on the overall industry needs and work through them and establish capabilities for each.
 As the capabilities were worked through components have been developed to address these needs.